mweitzel/euclid-2d/README.md

 ### Dependencies

-Follow installation from the READMEs for the following
+Depending on what you already have on your system, you may need to follow the READMEs for the following:

 - [glfw3](https://github.com/nilium/ruby-glfw3)
 - [opengl-core](https://github.com/nilium/opengl-core)